 Not only is Shady Pines a great spot for a drink, it’s also the place to be for some of the biggest nights out.

-Council Place, Sydney NSW 2000
+Location: Council Pl, Sydney NSW 2000

 Tucked away at the end of an unassuming laneway, this tiny but vibrant cocktail bar is one of the drinking spots you have to visit if you’re ever in Sydney.